marielfrank/marielfrank.github.io/_posts/2017-08-17-you_dont_quite_got_this_yet.markdown

 Languages make me happy, so a language-related app seemed like fun.
 Something along the lines of Google Translate but Rosetta Stone-style (the actual stone, not the language-learning platform) where you could translate into multiple languages at once and then get alternate translations, etc. I set up my project the way we had been learning:
 * config folder for your environment,
-* bin folder for your running file,
+* bin folder for your executable file,
 * and lib folder for all classes and modules.

 I used Bundler to install my gems, set up the outline of my interface in place, and built out my classes.
 I grabbed all the CSS elements, ids, and classes I'd need to target everything I needed from Google Translate.
 Smooth sailing.